 A longer version of the classic mullet, this shaggy, ultra-dense haircut is great for women with thick hair that want to free their face from all those locks using a layered cut technique.

-24. Layered Long Hair with Curved Back Fringe
+24. Layered Haircut with Long Hair and Curved Back Fringe

-The razor-cut layers of this Shag Haircut make it look very 1970’s era and will surely have you mistaken with a Fleetwood Mac band member.
+The razor-cut layers of this Shag Haircut make it look very 1970s-era and will surely have you mistaken for a Fleetwood Mac band member.
 The idea is to wear it as messy as possible matching the carefree bohemian lifestyle.

 27. U-shaped Layered Haircut